improba1/MedicalProject/frontend/src/Components/README.md

 ## PatintList - container for the list of patients.

 ## HeartBackground - heart icon on the background of main screens.

+## HeaderWithoutProfile - static header for almost all screens.

+## HeaderWithProfile - static header for user's main screens.